-A quintessentially English Georgian inn, serving top drawer food in a gloriously rural setting.
+A quintessentially English Georgian inn, serving top-drawer food in a gloriously rural setting.
 A pilgrimage for foodies – the owners have their own smallholding with pigs, cows and hens.
-You can snuggle up in front of the roaring open fire with newspapers, pint and a home-made pork pie – the pub has oodles of rustic charm.
-Dogs (and humans with muddy boots) are also very welcome.
+You can snuggle up in front of the roaring open fire with a newspaper, a pint and a home-made pork pie – the pub has oodles of rustic charm.
+Dogs (and humans with muddy boots) are very welcome.

 The Nevill Crest & Gun, Kent

 The Nevill Crest & Gun is an intriguingly named pub, in a building with over 500 years of history.
 The ‘Nevill Crest’ refers quite literally to the crest of the Nevill family, the Earls of Abergavenny, on whose estate the pub was built – it is their monogram that adorns the building and many others in the surrounding area.

 The ‘Gun’ arose from a forge on the estate which produced cannons and cannon balls for the Nevills.
 Inside the pub you will find incredibly atmospheric, beamed rooms and roaring fires along with a lighter garden room which overlooks the lawns.
 It is family and dog friendly.

 The Kings Head Tealby in Market Rasen, is the oldest thatched pub in Lincolnshire circa 1367.
 The pub offers everything from home-cooked food from a traditional bar menu to dishes from the a la carte menu, fine real ales on rotation and a relaxed enjoyable atmosphere.
 Relax with friends and family in the bar or lounge area, or dine in the warm cosy lounge or beautiful restaurant areas.